The Occult Wisdom of Cover Letters

 The hard thing is figuring out which publications, if any, will have an impact on the editor or slush reader.
 You’re hoping that the editor is familiar with the market and has a favorable impression, or better yet: the editor read that particular issue, remembers your particular story and is now excited to read a new story by you.
 Obviously, the more well known the market, the more likely this scenario is.

 Therefore, if you’ve sold a story to a pro-paying market, list it.
 If it’s a semi-pro with a stellar award history, list it.
 If it’s My Grandmother’s Refrigerator Quarterly that went defunct after two issues… skip it.

 And if you’re uncertain as to whether you should list it or not, just skip it.
 A basic cover letter that mentions nothing but the story will not hurt you.
 A cover letter that lists 15 publications that the editors/slush readers have never heard of will probably hurt you.

 Note: if your cover letter lists 3 publications that the editors/slush readers have never heard of, it probably won’t hurt you, but it won’t necessarily impress anyone either.
 I personally would skip mentioning it on the basis of the theory that editors love to discover new talent.

 MFA and/or workshop credits

-Anecdotally genre editors and slush readers like to complain that the cover letters that mention an MFA program generally come attached to their worst submissions.
-A lot of genre writers hate MFA programs, but that’s a different essay.
+Anecdotally, genre editors and slush readers like to complain that the cover letters that mention MFA programs come attached to their worst submissions (a lot of genre writers hate MFA programs, but that’s a different essay).
 But generally speaking, if you’ve never sold a story before, an MFA credit gives you something to list.
 It’s basically a security blanket if the thought of a 3 sentence cover letter makes you nervous.
 I never list mine (and I have 2).

 And, like the MFA, if you fear the 3 sentence cover letter, saying you went to Clarion UCSD gives you an extra sentence.
 Some examples: